Kevin Burkhardt: Early life

 Burkhardt was born on March 2, 1974.
 He was born and raised in Bloomfield, New Jersey.
 Growing up, he was a fan of the Philadelphia Eagles.
 He chose to be an Eagles fan because his favorite NFL Huddle, a stuffed animal mascot sold in Sears Catalog, was one of the Philadelphia Eagles.
 His favorite player growing up was Ron Jaworski.

 In middle school, he did play-by-play for Nintendo games and idolized Gary Cohen (who was later his partner in the Mets' broadcast booth).
 He graduated from Bloomfield High School in 1992.
 Burkhardt graduated from William Paterson University in 1997 with a degree in broadcasting.

 Career

 Burkhardt began his career at the radio station WGHT in Northern New Jersey, spending eight years working for the station, covering events including high school football.

-Burkhardt also worked at Jukebox Radio broadcasting New Jersey Jackals minor league games for WJUX, owned by Jerry Turro.
+Burkhardt also worked at Jukebox Radio - WJUX, broadcasting New Jersey Jackals minor league baseball games for the Jackals' first four seasons (1998 - 2002).
 Several years into his career, and unable to get a better broadcasting gig, Burkhardt worked as a car salesman at Pine Belt Chevrolet in Eatontown, New Jersey.

 After working at WGHT, Burkhardt got a part-time job working at WFAN, doing freelance work and eventually becoming the station's full-time New York Jets reporter.

 During this time, he was a regular on Out of Bounds for Philadelphia's CN8, did sports reporting for Time Warner Cable, and on sports reports for WCBS 880.